-- Increased access of young children from numerous communities to receive pre-school education and be mainstreamed in the formal school. - ❖ Increased number of children accessing mainstream formal education and being retained within that system to Class X. - Increased access and retention in formal education, improving quality of life by reducing poverty and allowing students to become self-reliant, productive members of society. - Inspiring youth representatives from numerous communities to be capacitated to advocate their issues on a larger platform. - ❖ To inform all the children of their rights, especially their right to education.
+- Increased access of below 5 years children from numerous communities to receive pre-school education and be mainstreamed in the formal school. - Increased number of children accessing mainstream formal education and being retained within that system to Class X. - Increased access and retention in formal education, improving quality of life by reducing malnourishment and allowing students to become self-reliant, productive members of society. - Inspiring youth representatives from numerous communities to be capacitated to advocate their issues on a larger platform. - Pre-school Children get Nutritious Food-100% attendance - All students have more than 80% attendance - ❖ 75% of students are first generation learners - ❖ Maintain Hygiene and Health - 100% attendance - To inform all the children of their rights, especially their right to education.